 Locally, an average of 25 staff are living and serving Escambia, Santa Rosa, Okaloosa, and Walton Counties.
 We expect that number to grow in 2020 due to increased needs.
-All of our Florida program staff are managed by Regional Program Director, Charlotte Thomas.
+All of our Florida program staff are managed by Director of Programs, Charlotte Thomas.

 Program Managers: Each program location has a Program Manager with a background in social service and experience working with youth.
 The Program Manager is responsible for making sure the needs of the youth are met, advocating for youth in their care, providing counseling and guidance, ensuring staff receive appropriate training, and ensuring homes are safe and that children are receiving the care they need.

 Youth Care Workers work in the home for several days at a time.
 Our Youth Care Workers teach our youth skills needed to become independent adults.
 They also transport youth to school, church, appointments, work, and other activities.
 Youth Care Workers cook healthy meals, lead devotions, help with homework, bandage cuts and bruises, administer medication, attend sporting events to cheer our youth on, assist youth in discovering abilities, encourage youth, assist in problem solving, show love, and help them deal with the challenges of being a kid in the foster care.